uselesstechjunks/leetcode/docs/source/stat.rst

 .. math::
     \mathcal{F}=\{r(x)=mx+c; m,c\in\mathbb{R}\}

 then it's parametric.
+Similarly, if the model is a set of FFN (feed-forward networks) of a given size, then it is also parametric and the parameters of this model is the weights and biases in each layer.

 If it is for densities, then a parametric model could be

 .. math::
     \mathcal{F}=\{f_X(x;\mu,\sigma)=\frac{1}{\sigma\sqrt{2\pi}}\exp\{\frac{1}{2\sigma}(x-\mu)^2);\mu\in\mathbb{R},\sigma\in\mathbb{R}^+\}